 From the kinetic energy spectra immediately after the total dissipation peak at $t=12$ as seen in Fig. \ref{fig:TGVS_SPECTRA}, it can be noticed that the newly developed Hybrid6 scheme resolves a wider-range of wave numbers compared to CWENOZ6 and provides a better agreement with the Kolmogorov slope.

 The Hybrid6 scheme is {2.5 times faster than the CWENOZ6 scheme} when using ARCHER2 and 10 nodes (128cores per node), due to the computational savings produced from the less-frequent deployment of the CWENOZ6 method.
 All the cells are solved with an unlimited Linear 6th-order method, and the cells that do not satisfy certain criteria previously described, switch to CWENOZ6, MUSCL2 and even first-order method.
+The increase in the number of cells treated with nonlinear dissipation near the peaks of the kinetic energy dissipation rate is an expected response of the hybrid scheme.
+As finer-scale structures emerge and the flow becomes locally under-resolved, the switching mechanism activates the CWENOZ reconstruction in a larger fraction of the domain to control high-frequency content generated by the unlimited high-order linear discretisation and to preserve numerical stability.

 The computational savings are therefore mainly due to the additional reconstructions needed for the directional stencils of the CWENOZ method, and the compute intensive CWENOZ weights calculations.
 This can also be seen in Fig. \ref{fig:TGVS3} where Linear6 dominates these vortical structures at early times and as we are approaching the dissipation peak switching to CWENOZ6 method is required for ensuring robust non-oscillatory solutions.